darrylwongqz/financial-qa-chatbot/README.md

 If you want to skip to the chatbot evaluation results straight, please refer to [README_EVALUATION_RESULTS.md](README_EVALUATION_RESULTS.md).

-A prettified version of the evaluation metrics is available [in the dashboard tab of the app](https://financial-qa-frontend-production.up.railway.app/dashboard)
+A prettified version of the evaluation metrics is available [in the dashboard tab of the app](https://financial-qa-frontend-production.up.railway.app/dashboard).

-Note that you need to log in with your google account before viewing the prettified metrics
+**Note that you need to log in with your google account before viewing the prettified metrics**

 ## Overview